![]() |

 favorite areas.
 It’s open and vast and

 wild in some areas, and yet thick and close and embracing in others.
 It is flat and it is hilly.
-It has prairies and it has woods; with both
+It has prairies and it has forests; both

 highlands with hardwoods and bottomlands with softwoods.
 Today we walked through all of those